Avaiga/guiext-template/README.md

 - Install the packages that your library depends on:<br/>
   `npm install`<br/>
   This will run a NodeJS script that installs the Taipy GUI Extension API library.<br/>
-  This command will fail if the environment variable "TAIPY_GUI_DIR" is not set properly.
+  This command will fail if the environment variable "TAIPY_DIR" is not set properly.

 The 'front-end' directory will have an additional subdirectory called 'node_modules' where all dependent libraries are installed.